renovatebot/github-action/README.md

 Maintenance is mainly limited to once in a while updating the version of renovate, and to maintain `solr/renovate-config.js`.

 Also the two secrets `RENOVATE_TOKEN` and `RENOVATE_FORK_TOKEN` needs to be re-generated each year.
-The first should have commit access to `solrbot` repositories.
+The first should have commit access to `solrbot` repositories as well as `workflow` permission.
 The latter should be a generic github token that is allowed to fork the `apache/solr` repo.

 ## Contributing to PRs filed by this bot